sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
-* tensor_i: Tensor type, representing the input tensor for the operation.
+* input: Tensor type, representing the input tensor for the operation.
 * axis: A List[int] or Tuple[int] type, indicating the specified axes.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.